 (・・・・ちょっと、気をつけた |

-I guess the developers just didn't like the jokes or the way the whole exchange sounded.
-And, as Rubia sad in her blog, the dialog breaks the 4th wall, so maybe they cut it because of that.
+Perhaps the developers just didn't like the jokes or how the exchange sounded overall.
+As Rubia said in her blog, the dialogue breaks the fourth wall, so perhaps that's why they cut it.

 Commentary: Judging from the text, it was the answer to the question "The investigation", just like in the final game: